config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

 demo          omni                                 2         8m
 ```

-Kubed operator removes the ConfigMap from all namespaces (except source) since no namespace matches the label-selector `app=kubed`.
+Config Syncer operator removes the ConfigMap from all namespaces (except source) since no namespace matches the label-selector `app=kubed`.
 Now, lets' apply `app=kubed` label to `other` namespace.
-Kubed operator will then sync the ConfigMap to `other` namespace.
+Config Syncer operator will then sync the ConfigMap to `other` namespace.

 ```console
 $ kubectl label namespace other app=kubed